 Click on “Yes” to confirm to revert to snapshot “Snap_1”

 Revert to snapshot is completed successfully.

 Once Revert to the snapshot “Snap_1” is completed, Virtual machine “winsvr” is reverted to the state when you to took the snapshot.
-Since i have created a folder “File 1” prior to creating snapshot.
+Since I have created a folder “File 1” prior to creating a snapshot.
 File 1 reappeared on the desktop.